 The WMO Strategic Plan 2016-2019 will largely determine the scope of the evolution of the GDPFS.
 It will be driven by the need to support the role of NMHSs in their response to global societal needs facing the world population at large, focusing not only on those sectors for which they traditionally have had a leading role to play, mainly in reducing the socio-economic impacts of weather and climate related disasters in their respective countries, but more broadly on contributing to an expanding number of sustainable development issues related to weather, climate, water and related environmental factors, such as contributions to a carbon-free economy.
 This expansion or broadening of the scope of the GDPFS will be made possible by a number of factors, a key one being the seamless and integrated modeling approach, which allows the delivery of new environmental services in support of sustainable development across all timescales and disciplines (agriculture, hydrology etc.).
 Standardization and interoperability of data and products will also be important factors in enabling this broadening of the scope of the GDPFS.

-The GDPFS, whilst maintaining its traditional role for standards, validation, verification and overall quality management for data processing and forecast services, will enhance its linkages with other WMO constituent bodies and programmes, with emphasis on regional bodies (TCP regional bodies, RA's) and technical programmes.
+The GDPFS, whilst maintaining its traditional role for standards, validation, verification and overall quality management for data processing and forecast services, will enhance its linkages with other WMO constituent bodies and programmes, with emphasis on regional bodies (TCP regional bodies, RAs) and technical programmes.
 It will also contribute to the capacity development of its client and user base, and will strengthen its interactions with research, through participation in the design and operational testing or validation of novel products emerging from RDP's and FDP's.

 3. The Vision